-The speaker demonstrated painting on the back of a chambray shirt, the kind much liked by teenagers now, and on knit fabric
+The speaker demonstrated painting on the back of a chambray shirt, the kind much liked by teenagers now, and on knit fabric.

-A watercolor scene painted by Mrs. Newman, framed for hanging in a home, was given as a door prize; Mrs. Eugene Hendon's name was drawn for
+A watercolor scene painted by Mrs. Newman, framed for hanging in a home, was given as a door prize; Mrs. Eugene Hendon's name was drawn for this gift

 Mrs. O.G.
 Nieman presided and announced that the next general membership meeting will be in July.
-She presented a gift from the organization to Mrs. Lynn Kester, in appreciation for her work as seering committee chairman for the recent Miss Hereford pageant.
+She presented a gift from the organization to Mrs. Lynn Kester, in appreciation for her work as steering committee chairman for the recent Miss Hereford pageant.

+Wrong Direction

-Wrong Direction Too many courtships these days are ending up in courtrooms.
-Poor Navigation?
+Too many courtships these days are ending up in courtrooms.
+Poor Navigation? -Tribune, Chicago.

-FOR THE
+WATCH FOR THE "BIG MCELEBRATION"

-'BIG MCELEBRATION'

-AD